Japanese Studies» open the printable major» search for more Areas of Study

 Note: Gaining experience may be important but not at the expense of your studies.
 Make sure you do not overload your timetable with unrealistic work commitments.

-Japanese language graduates find employment opportunities in a wide variety of industries in small, medium or large organisations.
-Below is an example of some of the large organisations that recruit this major.
+Graduates majoring in Japanese Studies find employment opportunities in small, medium or large organisations of varying industries.
+Below are some examples of organisations that may recruit those holding this major.

 - Allianz (Australia)